koliseoapi/help/content/talks/agenda.md

 If you want to collect feedback, make sure that the <b>Feedback</b> checkbox is also selected for your Agenda.
 </aside>

+Your attendees can now bookmark their favorite talks, which can be used to identify the most interesting topics.
+When feedback is enabled, they can introduce reviews of the talks too.

 ## Updates

 As a speaker, you can always modify your presentations (title and description of the agenda, bio or picture).
 Most importantly, you can add the **Slide deck** and **Video recording** before or after the event has taken place.